andy-hanson/noze/doc/future.md

 This file contains things that are *not* implemented but planned.
+Read [implementation](./implementation.md) and [language](./language.md) before reading this.

-Most of these will probably take a lot of work.
+Most of these will probably take a lot of work and require changes to the plan.
 Vats / GC are a priority as these are central to the runtime.

 ## Vats

-A noze program consists of several vats.
+The noze runtime is distributed across several vats.
 Vats are somewhat like processes in an operating system, in that they can have limited access to resources (memory / time).
 Unlike with an operating system, the vat system does not limit access to I/O; instead interfaces do.

 Unlike memory protection between processes in an operating system, vats also do not require virtual addressing to safely separate memory, instead relying on the language's own safety.
 This makes them suitable for simple systems with no OS or virtual addressing hardware, e.g. a TLB.